dzeke/ColoradoRiverCoding/MeadInflowSimulations/README.md

 ## Requirements to Run
 * R version 4.1.1.
 Download from https://cran.r-project.org/.
 * R Studio 1.1.456.
 Download from https://www.rstudio.com/.
+* MikTex version 21.12.
+Download from https://miktex.org/download.
+(Used to render MeadSteadyInflowSimulation.pdf from the R markdown file MeadSteadyInflowSimulation.Rmd)

 ## Directions to Generate Results
-1. Download and install R and RStudio (see Requirements).
+1. Download and install R, RStudio, and MikTex (see Requirements).
 1. Open the **MeadSteadyInflowSimulation.R Project** file.
 R Studio will open
 1. Select the file tab **MeadSteadyInflowSimulation.Rmd**.
 1. On the row below the file tab, click the **Knit** button.
 The **MeadSteadyInflowSimulation.pdf** file will generate.